Who Can Adopt A Child

 - Do you have the energy and health to provide a long-term family for a child?

 If you believe the answer to all those questions is yes, then there is a good chance you could be an adoptive parent.
-The final decision will always be made by an adoption agency after taking time to get to know you and your circumstances, but answering yes to the above is enough to start thinking about the process.

 People who adopt a child can be